yh63935/shopping-list-app/README.md

 - use favicons so the site shows an icon in the browser tab
 - use event listeners to listen for clicks
 - use .createElement() to create HTML elements
+- deploy the project on netlify and add the mobile app to my phone homepage

 ### Built With